Customer Satisfaction Index

 After a day of meetings, relaxation is provided by the completely modernised wellness refuge on the fifth floor, which has about 380 sq m of space, a heated indoor pool, saunas, a relaxation area, a steam bath, an infrared cabin and three treatment rooms.
 The fitness suite is located on the first floor of the hotel.
 Professional massages and various beauty and wellness treatments are also available.

-Culinary offerings can be found at two different restaurants, an attractive café and an award-winning hotel bar.
+Culinary offerings can be found at one French restaurant, an attractive café and an award-winning hotel bar.
 As a Grand Hotel, the Taschenbergpalais lives by the principles of European excellence – an attitude that is reflected in the culinary approach.
 The name is an obligation and stands for the highest quality and enthusiastic hospitality – all key values in executive chef Joerg Mergner’s occupational philosophy.
 A rich heritage, playful straightforwardness and natural elegance are the signature ingredients of Mergner’s creations.

 Another interesting detail: During winter, the hotel’s inner courtyard is transformed into a sparkling ice-rink promising the most joyful winter afternoons.